 - - Every author's appointment in the text must have its bibliographic reference at the end, and any reference corresponds to its quotation or quotations in the text.
 No quotation without reference.
 No reference without quotation.

-- - The author must correctly fill in the metadata: title in both languages (not all words in capital letters), keywords (both languages), abstract and abstract, names of authors (first full name, without initials) and preferably with ORCID.
+- - The author must correctly fill in the metadata: title in both languages (the title text should not have all the words in uppercase), keywords (both languages), abstract and abstract, names of authors (first full name, without initials, all lowercase minus the first letter) and with ORCID of each author (mandatory).
 The citation area refers to including all References, making sure that a blank space is left (with Enter) between each reference.

 - In the web application to upload the manuscript, zone "1.
 Start", in "Comments for the Editor", include the following information: